kannanjayachandran/Full-Stack-Data-Science/04. Database/1_SQL/Basics.md

 - DEFAULT - Sets a default value for a column if no value is specified

 - INDEX - Used to create and retrieve data from the database very quickly

+## Postgres with Python

+When working with Python and Postgres, we can use the `psycopg2` library to connect to the database and execute queries.